janeczku/calibre-web/README.md

    - Set **Path to Calibre Binaries** to `/usr/bin`.
    - Set **Path to Unrar** to `/usr/bin/unrar`.

+## Easypanel

+[Easypanel](https://easypanel.io/) can deploy Calibre-Web with one click using its [official template](https://easypanel.io/templates/calibre-web), which runs the LinuxServer Docker image above for you.

 ## Troubleshooting

 - **Common Issues**: